Buy Differin Gel Online in the UK

 The gel should be applied at night, before bed and is intended for use in adults and adolescents aged 12 years and over.

 Differin is available in a cream tube and a gel tube.
 The cream is recommended for sensitive or dry skin and the gel for normal or oily skin.

 Differin Gel should be kept out of reach and sight of children.
 It should not be stored above 25 degrees celcius.

 When using Differin Gel, you should follow the instructions given to you by your doctor.
 Differin is for external use only.
 Thoroughly wash the areas to be treated with water.
 Make sure the skin is clean and dry before using Differin.
 Put a thin film of the gel with your fingertips on to the affected areas and rub in gently.
 Wash your hands after use.

 The length of time you will have to use Differin depends on how quickly the acne improves.
 After you have used Differin for 3 months, it is important to see your doctor.

-If you accidently swallow any of the gel, seek medical advice immediately.
+If you accidentally swallow any of the gel, seek medical advice immediately.

 Differin should not be used during pregnancy.
 If you fall pregnant whilst using Differin, the treatment must be stopped and you should inform your doctors as soon as possible.
-Differin can be used during breast feeding.
-To avoid contact exposure of the infant, application of Differin to the chest should be avoided.
+Differin can be used during breastfeeding.
+To avoid contact exposure of the infant, the application of Differin to the chest should be avoided.